SaykoMax/Playwright-/README.md

 Root Cause: Backend/API response was unavailable, preventing data from loading correctly.

 These explanations are concise and suitable for a QA fresher assignment report.

+You can document the 3 timeout types in the same format as the failure cases.

+Timeout Type	Steps Used to Simulate	Root Cause

+Test Timeout	1.
+Set test timeout to 1 second using test.setTimeout(1000).
+2. Add a delay longer than 1 second.
+3. Execute the test.
+The entire test execution exceeded the maximum time configured for the test.
+Expect Timeout	1.
+Open DemoQA page.
+2. Use an invalid locator.
+3. Verify visibility using toBeVisible({ timeout: 1000 }).
+Playwright waited for the expected condition, but the element never appeared within the specified timeout period.
+Action Timeout	1.
+Set action timeout to 1 second.
+2. Perform an action on an invalid or unavailable element.
+3. Execute the test.
+The click/fill action could not be completed within the configured timeout duration.

+Example Write-up for Report

+1. Test Timeout

+Steps Used to Simulate:

+Configured test timeout to 1 second using test.setTimeout(1000).

+Added a delay that exceeded 1 second.

+Executed the test.

+Root Cause: The overall test execution took longer than the maximum time allowed for the test, causing Playwright to terminate the test.

+---

+2. Expect Timeout

+Steps Used to Simulate:

+Opened the application.

+Used an invalid locator.

+Applied toBeVisible({ timeout: 1000 }).

+Root Cause: The expected condition was not satisfied within the specified timeout because the target element was not found.

+---

+3. Action Timeout

+Steps Used to Simulate:

+Configured action timeout to 1 second.

+Attempted to click an unavailable element.

+Executed the test.

+Root Cause: The requested action could not be completed before the configured timeout expired.

+Learning

+Test Timeout controls the maximum execution time of an entire test.

+Expect Timeout controls how long Playwright waits for an assertion to pass.

+Action Timeout controls how long Playwright waits for actions such as click, fill, and select before failing.

+This is exactly the level of detail expected in a QA Fresher debugging report.